mcharafeddinedev/mcharafeddinedev.github.io/activedev.md

 # Pursuits & Goals

-As I near completion of my A.A.S. in Digital Gaming & Simulation Programming, I’ve realized that while my education laid the groundwork, I need more hands-on experience and deeper fluency in coding to be job-ready as a gameplay programmer.
-To address this gap, I’ve committed to a structured self-teaching plan using intensive project-based online courses — not as arbitrary YouTube-tutorial style projects, but as frameworks for deliberate, practical game development and production.
-I’m dedicating my free time to learning proper coding techniques, building complete games, mastering technical systems, and becoming fluent in professional workflows.
+As I near completion of my A.A.S. in Digital Gaming & Simulation Programming, I’ve realized that while my education laid a solid foundation, I still need more hands-on experience and fluency in coding to be job-ready as a gameplay programmer.
+To address this, I’ve committed to a structured, self-teaching plan focused on intensive, project-based courses — not arbitrary YouTube-style tutorials, but guided experiences with deliberate and professional frameworks, designed to simulate practical game development and production workflows.

-Some of these projects that contain courses may contain 'beginner' or more foundational content which I may already have learned during my degree program, but I'm a strong proponent of reviewing important subjects, especially when it comes to basics.
-I believe keeping up with the constantly evolving tech space, and more specifically the games industry, is and should be a constant exercise for developers, in listening and learning as much relevant information as possible, from as many different sources as possible.
-As newer or more advanced technical evolutions often may require an exceptional understanding of basics, I need to start from the beginning in this more code-focused, self-teaching pursuit.
+Some of these projects revisit foundational topics I’ve already encountered during my degree, but I believe strongly in the value of reviewing the basics.
+In a fast-evolving tech industry like game development, keeping skills sharp and perspective broad is essential.
+Advanced systems often demand a deep understanding of fundamentals, and I’m choosing to start this code-focused path from the ground up with purpose and discipline.

-Below is an evolving record of the work I’m doing, organized by current and future planned projects.
+Below is an evolving record of the work I’m doing, organized by current and planned projects.

 ---